Vector-valued orthogonal modular forms: Geometry of Siegel operators

 In \eqref{eqn: Fourier expansion Siegel operator}, the pairing $(l, \tau)$ for $l\in \sigma_{J}$ and $\tau\in {\HJ}$ is the natural pairing between ${\UJC}$ and ${\UIC}/U(J)_{{\C}}^{\perp}$.
 (This $\tau\in {\HJ}$ is different from the coordinate $\tau\in {\HH}$ in \S \ref{sssec: Siegel vs tube}, but rather is identified with the point $\tau l_{J}$ there.)

 A point here is that the vector bundle ${\Elk}$ ``reduces'' to the sub vector bundle ${\ElJ}\otimes {\LL}^{\otimes k}$ at the boundary divisor $\Delta_{J}$.
 This is the difference with the Siegel operator in the scalar-valued case.
 This reduction corresponds to the reduction $\lambda \leadsto \lambda_{1}\boxtimes \lambda'$ of the weight, and makes it possible to descend $f|_{\Delta_{J}}$ to ${\HJ}$.
-In other words, this reduction occurs as a result of taking the direct image of ${\Elk}$ to the Baily-Borel compactification.
+Roughly speaking, this reduction occurs as a result of taking the direct image of ${\Elk}$ to the Baily-Borel compactification.
 In this way, the naive Siegel operator \eqref{eqn: naive Siegel} can be more geometrically understood as

 The sub vector bundle ${\ElJ}$ will be taken up again in \S \ref{ssec: J-filtration and representation} from the viewpoint of a filtration on ${\El}$.

 In \S \ref{ssec: reduce Fourier coefficient} we prepare some calculations related to ${\ElJ}$.
 In \S \ref{ssec: reduce Elk} we define ${\ElJ}$ and prove the properties (1), (2) in Theorem \ref{thm: Siegel operator}.
 The Siegel operator $\Phi_{J}$ is defined in \S \ref{ssec: Siegel operator}, and the remaining assertions of Theorem \ref{thm: Siegel operator} are proved there.